Cats have an incredible reflex that enables them to survive falls from up to 60 feet high.

 1. Cats cannot see in total darkness

-Contrary to popular belief, cats do not see in total darkness but because they are nocturnal creatures with eyes designed to adjust to the amount of light, they can definitely see better in the dark than humans and dogs do.
-This is mostly thanks to their slit-shaped pupils and the fact that their eyes have a higher rod to cone ratio making them to need only about 15 percent of light needed by humans to see.
+Contrary to popular belief, cats do not see in total darkness.
+Most experts consider cats to be crepuscular creatures, most active at dawn and dusk, but they are able to function in much lower light that many creatures.
+Since their eyes are designed to adjust to the amount of light, they can definitely see better in the dark than humans and dogs do.
+This is mostly thanks to their tapetum lucidum, a reflective layer at the back of the eye that enhances available light, and the fact that their eyes have a higher rod-to-cone ratio, which means cats only need about 15 percent of the light that humans need to see.

 For this reason, it is believed that cats can see up to eight times better than humans.

-2. From vertical slits to round plates; cats’ pupils change shape to protect their eyes
+2. Their pupils change shape to protect their eyes

-You may notice that your cat’s pupils may change shape from time to time and as mentioned above, they do this in order to adjust to the amount of light present in an environment.
-This is similar to how humans’ and dogs’ pupils change shape but much faster.
+You may notice that your cat’s pupils may change shape from time to time. mentioned above, their eyes do this in order to adjust to the amount of light present in an environment.
+This is similar to how humans’ and dogs’ pupils change shape, but much faster.

-Their pupils can go from a wide plate-round shape, indicating minimal light, to a thin vertical slit.
-Aside from controlling the amount of light that is reflected in the eyes, the changing of shape also gives protection against damages caused by too much light.
+Their pupils can go from a wide plate-round shape indicating minimal light, to a thin vertical slit when plenty of light is present.
+Aside from controlling the amount of light that is reflected in the eyes, the shape-changing also protects against eye damage caused by too much light.

 3. Cats are not exactly color blind

 Most people think cats are color blind and while this may be true to some extent, they just don’t process color as well as humans do.
 This is mostly because they have fewer cones in their eyes.
-To be exact, cats are dichromats which means that there are only two types of cones that enable color reception.
-These colors are mostly for blue and green but none for red.
+To be specific, cats are dichromats which means that their eyes only have two types of cones that enable color reception.
+These colors are mostly for blue and green, but none for red.
 There is some evidence that indicates three types of cones in cats making them trichromats, but this information is yet to be proven.

 Cats do not see the world in black and white but rather, their color reception is muted compared to that of humans.